Harvest Moon: The Tale of Two Towns

-is a farming simulation video game developed by Marvelous Entertainment for the Nintendo DS and 3DS as part of the Story of Seasons series.
-It was released in North America on the Nintendo DS on September 20, 2011 and on the Nintendo 3DS on November 1, 2011 by Natsume.
-The original release date for the Japanese version was set to February 25, 2010 but was moved to July 8, 2010.
+is a farming simulation video game developed by Marvelous Entertainment for the Nintendo DS and Nintendo 3DS as part of the Story of Seasons series.
+It was released in North America on the Nintendo DS on September 20, 2011 and on the Nintendo 3DS on November 1, 2011 by Natsume Inc. The original release date for the Japanese version was set to February 25, 2010 but was moved to July 8, 2010.

 The DS version is titled as Harvest Moon DS and the 3DS version is titled as Harvest Moon 3D.
 New features in the game include new animals like Alpacas and Honey Bees and a Pickle Pot that can be used to make pickled turnips.

 An enhanced 3DS version titled Bokujō Monogatari: Futago no Mura+ was released in Japan on December 14, 2017.
 It included access to StreetPass and better controls.

 Story

 Hundreds of years before the events of the game, the towns of Bluebell and Konohana were once friendly neighbor towns connected by a tunnel through a large hill.
-However, fierce arguments grew between which town's cooking was better than the other's.
+However, fierce arguments arose over which town's cooking was superior to the other's.
 During one specific confrontation, the Harvest Goddess grew tired of the bickering and destroyed the tunnel, cutting off a majority of the town's contact.
 Centuries later the towns are still bitter rivals, only communicating during a weekly cooking festival.

-The game begins with the player riding a horse up the mountain between the two towns.
+The game begins with the player (male is by default named Phillip and female is by default named Lillian) riding a horse up the mountain between the two towns.
 On the way, a fox jumps into the middle of the road, causing the player to swerve and fall down a cliff, knocking them unconscious.
 The player is later found on the ground by Rutger, the mayor of Bluebell, and Ina, the mayor of Konohana.
 When the player comes to, they realize that they don't remember which town they lived in.
 Each mayor insists that the player lived in their respective town, but the decision is ultimately up to the player.
+After settling in one of the villages, the player is then greeted by the Harvest Goddess, who requests for them to help both villages reconcile via the cooking festivals.
+Once they have ended their rivalry, the Harvest Goddess restores the tunnel and the villagers throw a party to thank the player for their help in restoring their relationship.